Running a Wedding Rehearsal

 Scheduling

 Weddings are highly emotional times for everyone and may bring up emotions that are difficult to handle.
-Please schedule your rehearsal so that there is a built in allowance for your participants to be a few minutes late or many minutes late depending on your guests!
-You know your family and friends — If they are “never on-time,” it is unlikely that they will be on-time for such an emotional occasion.
+Please schedule your rehearsal so that everyone is already there at start time.
+Not arriving at the start time.
+Make sure they know if they are traveling I-95, in CT, then to plan for an extra hour of travel.
+There is ALWAYS contruction…accidents…detours etc. And for your friends who are perpetually late, it is unlikely that they will be on-time for such an emotional occasion.
+So give them an earlier start time by 1/2 hour.

 Take Care of Yourself